Blogging is not dead. In fact, it is a means of spreading the word about your business organically.

-Blogging about things you find interesting will not only waste your time but will not help you achieve success.
-Write about topics that your audience is the most interested in.
+Blogging about things you find interesting will not only waste your time, it will also not help you be successful.
+Write about topics that your audience are most interested in.

 For inspiration, take a look at the first page of Google to find a source of topic ideas that people continue to be interested in.

 I suggest focusing on evergreen content that can live online for a long time.

 - BTS of your business (entrepreneurial lifestyle, challenges, etc.)

 - Share practical advice relating to your business with fellow online sellers

 - Answer prospect’s common questions about products and your business (Add photos, diagrams, and videos to better explain the common questions)